 The Board of Professors (also known as the restricted Faculty Council) identifies the Faculty members that are called upon to sit in a commission for the appointment of professors, assigns courses to lecturers, and proposes the awarding of Honoris Causa and Professor Emeritus.
 It is chaired by the Dean and includes all Tenured Professors (Full and Associate).

 For specific details and peculiarities on the organisational aspects of each Faculty and Institutes and Laboratories please refer to their relative statutes:

 - Statute of the Academy of Architecture (in Italian)

 - Statute of the Faculty of Biomedical Sciences (pdf, in Italian)

-- Statute of the Faculty of Communication Sciences (pdf, in Italian)
+- Statute of the Faculty of Communication, Culture and Society (pdf, in Italian)

 - Statute of the Faculty of Economics (pdf, in Italian)

 - Statute of the Faculty of Informatics (pdf, in Italian)

 The Management Board coordinates relationships among the Faculties and between Faculties and the Rectorate.
 It assists the Rectorate in managing the University, and it is formed by members of the Rectorate and by the Faculty Deans.